 This guitar isn’t lacking Taylor’s spruce top hallmarks - bright and resonant trebles with assured projection.
-The low action is extremely welcoming across the ebony ’board, too, and will help open boundaries for aspiring players.
+The low action is extremely welcoming across the ebony ’board, too, and will help break boundaries for aspiring players.
 Combined with the response of this instrument, it creates an immediately enjoyable playing experience.

 Plugged in, the ES-B represents the qualities of this guitar well.
 Indeed this model it sounds and feels superior acoustically and plugged in than most models we’ve played in its class.
-The Academy Series represents a very clear vision, and in many ways, a dream beginner guitar, as well as potential trade-up for some existing players – one that can inspire and go the distance with a guitarist’s from bedroom to stage.
+The Academy Series represents a very clear vision, and in many ways, a dream beginner guitar, as well as a potential trade-up for some existing players – one that can inspire and go the distance with a guitarist from bedroom to stage.

 Read our full Taylor Academy Series 10E review